h1376h/MLCourse/ML_Obsidian_Vault/Lectures/1/Quiz/L1_2_Quiz.md

 4. Describe how you would evaluate the success of your solution
 5. Discuss potential challenges and limitations

+For a detailed explanation of this problem, including business problem formulation and evaluation strategies, see [Question 2: Marketing Optimization Problem](L1_2_2_explanation.md).

 ## Question 3

 ### Problem Statement